- Nancy Meyers

 - Release Date

 With many romantic comedies today, you have to forgive a considerable amount of formula for the result to work as intended.
 You have to accept that the implausible and stupid will probably occur.
 You forgo the details and regard the big picture, the impossibly glorious way in which it all works out, which should give you a warm feeling when it’s over.
-Of course, it never hurts when you’re packed in the theater, or on the couch, with a gaggle of ladies ready to laugh at whatever’s thrown at them.
+Of course, it never hurts when you’re packed in the theater, or on the couch, with an audience ready to laugh at whatever’s thrown at them.
 Laughter is contagious, after all.
-That these prerequisites for rom-com viewing exist at all represents the rather sad state of the genre, as they weren’t required in the days of Howard Hawks and Preston Sturges, a time when the rom-com was treated like a fine piece of craftsmanship.
+That these prerequisites for rom-com viewing exist at all represents the rather sad state of the genre today; they weren’t required in the days of Howard Hawks and Preston Sturges, a time when the rom-com was treated like a fine piece of craftsmanship.

 It’s Complicated has all the aforesaid makings of a pleasant, modern romantic comedy.
 Ignore some incongruent details, forgive the formulas, watch with others, and voila—you have a success.
 Think about it too much, and you might begin to like it less; but you could say that of any movie by Nancy Meyers, this film’s writer-director.
 Meyers also made What Women Want, Something’s Gotta Give, and The Holiday, so there’s experience there with varying results.
-She has a very specific audience that she’s writing for here, namely middle-aged women with some kind of experience with divorce, and that audience will love this movie.
+She has a very specific audience that she’s writing for here (if the audience in my screening is any indication), namely middle-aged women, and that audience will love this movie.
 Indeed, the right demographic giggles at the very concept.
-But there’s also the much wider appeal of the actors involved, so admittedly, this critic was giggling at the trailers too.
+But there’s also the much wider appeal of the actors involved, so admittedly, this critic was giggling too.

 The story concerns a divorcée, Jane (Meryl Streep), whose ex-husband, Jake (Alec Baldwin), decides after ten years that his much younger wife, Agness (Lake Bell), doesn’t have what he needs.
 What he needs is “home,” which is how he describes Jane after the divorcees hop into bed after some drunken peace-making.
 Jane, who has spent years trying to get over Jake, doesn’t know how to feel about what happened.
 She tells her group of female friends—a clan that actually sits around drinking wine and talking about vaginas (Could there have been a bigger cliché?)—about her affair with her ex-husband, and they think it’s wonderful that Jane is truly alive for the first time in years.
 She keeps it secret from her three grown, loving children, however, all except her son-in-law Harley (John Krasinski), who accidentally finds out but promises not to tell.